How to Get Rid of Cockroaches

 You can also eliminate access to your kitchen and other likely infestation sites by applying caulk to seal cracks and other entry points.

-Since cockroaches breed in free-standing water, eliminate leaks and pooling in kitchens, bathrooms, crawlspaces, and basements.
+Since cockroaches breed in freestanding water, eliminate leaks and pooling in kitchens, bathrooms, crawlspaces, outdoor areas, and basements.

-Lay traps, either sticky ones (good to let you know where the bugs are coming from) or so-called “bait stations” (including brands such as Combat, Maxforce, and Raid).
+Lay traps, either sticky ones (good to let you know where the bugs are coming from) or so-called “bait stations” (brands include Combat, Maxforce, and Raid).
 Sticky traps probably won’t solve an infestation, but baits might eradicate a small one.
 However, because bait stations dispense slow-acting poisons, it may be a week or so before you get results.

 Boric acid is another effective roach killer.
-You slowly blow it into cracks and crevices, or lightly spread it in areas where humans won’t come into contact with it—behind window and door frames, on closet and bookcase shelves, on and behind baseboards and molding strips, and in basements, behind and under washing machines or in wall cracks.
-Keep the dust dry and undisturbed; if it gets wet, the area will have to be re-treated.
+You can use a bulb applicator to blow it into cracks and crevices, or lightly spread it in areas where humans won’t come into contact with it—behind window and door frames, on closet and bookcase shelves, on and behind baseboards and molding strips, and in basements, behind and under washing machines or in wall cracks.
+Keep the dust dry and undisturbed; if it gets wet, the area must be re-treated.

 If your tidiness and entry-level pesticides don’t kill the horde, or you need immediate relief from a severe infestation, you (or a pro) can try a chemical insecticide spray or dust.
 Most contain pyrethroids, which agitate, repel, and quickly kill roaches.
-Although pyrethroids usually work quickly, some cockroaches are resistant or learn to avoid them.
-And because the effectiveness of these poisons is fairly short-term, your infestation may return when eggs hatch (egg cases are often resistant to pyrethroids).
+If cockroaches come into contact with pyrethroids, they’ll usually die quickly, but some learn to avoid touching the pesticide.
+And because the effectiveness of these poisons is short-term, your infestation may return when eggs hatch (roaches’ egg cases are often resistant to pyrethroids).

 From an environmental and human safety standpoint, traps and baits pose few if any risks.
 And boric acid powder has very low toxicity to humans.

-Pyrethroid sprays decompose fairly rapidly—usually within a few weeks—and the concentrations found in aerosol cans are not very dangerous to humans.
-But pyrethroid sprays can have powerful, immediate effects on humans who inhale, ingest, or touch them in concentrated form.
-Effects range from mild (dizziness, fatigue, blurred vision) to severe (unconsciousness, muscle twitches, difficulty breathing, death).
+Pyrethroids decompose fairly rapidly—usually within a week or two indoors—and the concentrations found in aerosol cans are not very dangerous to people.
+Accidentally ingesting or breathing small doses of pyrethroid sprays usually isn’t dangerous to adult mammals—the pesticide is metabolized quickly.
+But even small amounts of pyrethroid sprays can have powerful immediate effects on kids, and large amounts will affect adults who inhale, ingest, or touch them.
+These chemicals are particularly dangerous when in concentrated form.
+Side effects of exposure range from mild (dizziness, fatigue, blurred vision) to severe (unconsciousness, muscle twitches, difficulty breathing, death).

 Be safe: Whether you or a pro uses pesticides in your kitchen or bath, move the contents of drawers, cabinets, and pantries to another room, and don’t replace them until the spray is dry.
 Never use more poison than specified on the label.

-If you can’t (or don’t want to) tackle your roach problem, you can turn to a professional.
-They have several advantages over you: greater ability to ID pests, more knowledge of their behavior, better equipment, access to stronger chemicals, and more experience.
+If you can’t (or don’t want to) tackle your roach problem, you can turn to a pro.
+Our ratings of local exterminators for quality and price will help you find one.
+Exterminators have several advantages over you: greater ability to ID pests, more knowledge of their behavior, better equipment, access to stronger chemicals, and more experience.